mpa139/allanlab/_pages/publications.md

 ### 2004

-{% for conf in site.data.conference %}
+{% for conf in site.data.conf04 %}

   {{ conf.conf04 }} <br />